mah-luke/nlp-ie-label-legends/README.md

 - DistillBERT
 - DeBERTa-v3-base

-Every baselone model has its own notebook in order to maintain a structure and for the group members to be able to work on different models at once.
+Every baseline model has its own notebook in order to maintain a structure and for the group members to be able to work on different models at once.
 The implementation, result and any useful information for every baseline is provided below.

 ### Most Frequent baseline